camelfantasy/hibike-euphonium-archive/README.md

 3. [Install](https://www.mongodb.com/try/download/community) MongoDB or [set up](https://www.mongodb.com/cloud/atlas) a cloud server.
 Free tiers exist for both and are sufficient for this application.
 This application was developed with version v4.4.x.

 4. Set configuration values.
 These **must** be set for the application to work properly.
-Configuration values can be set either as environmental variables or in `config.py`, with nonempty values in the config file taking precedence.
+Configuration values can be set either as environmental variables (in a file usually found in the home directory) or in `config.py`, with nonempty values in the application config file taking precedence.

     On Mac/Linux, environmental variables are set with `export [VARIABLE_NAME]=[VARIABLE_VALUE]`.
 Config file values are placed between the existing quotation or apostrophe marks.

-    **`SECRET_KEY`**: In a command-line interface, generate with:
+    **`SECRET_KEY`**: In Terminal, generate with:
     ```
     python -c 'import os; print(os.urandom(16))'
     ```